 Tenure is defined as continuing employment that may be granted to a faculty member after a probationary period upon nomination by the Institutional Executive Officer for election by the Board.
-Tenured faculty is protected from dismissal except for those reasons set forth below within Section 2.8.09.
-Faculty is tenured to a department unless otherwise designated by the Board.
-In the interpretation of this principle (Board Policy 403.01), it is understood that the following represent acceptable academic practice:
+A tTenured faculty is protected from dismissal except for those reasons set forth below within Section 2.8.09.
+A fFaculty member is tenured to a department unless otherwise designated by the Board.
+In the interpretation of this principle (Board Policy 403.0101), it is understood that the following represent acceptable academic practice: